 Writing isn’t just being heard, it’s about forming a relationship with the reader and understanding who that reader is.

-Founded by editor and writer Sara Sarre with Emma Haynes joining us last year.
+Founded by editor and writer Sara Sarre with literary events organised by Emma Haynes.
 We have a talented roster of editors that includes published authors and editors in publishing houses.

 As well as having a clear understanding of the publishing world and what books sell, we know the power of a fresh voice and a good story.
 We communicate what needs to be changed or cut in a clear and constructive manner that is helpful and thoughtful.